xcat2/xcat-core/docs/source/advanced/restapi/restapi_setup/restapi_setup.rst

     xcatconfig -c

-``Notes:`` If you had previously generated a certificate for non-root userids to use xCAT, you must regenerate them using: /opt/xcat/share/xcat/scripts/setup-local-client.sh <username>
+.. note:: If you had previously generated a certificate for non-root userids to use xCAT, you must regenerate them using ``/opt/xcat/share/xcat/scripts/setup-local-client.sh <username>``

 The steps to configure the certificate for https server: ::